 Even if you don’t have dogs, you can walk for miles either way.
 You can walk west along the beach all the way to Snettisham, and if you walk east, you can follow the Norfolk Coast Path which would eventually take you all the way to Sea Palling or even Gt Yarmouth!
 Obviously not all of that would be on the beach though as much of it comprises salt marshes, harbours etc. But it’s a most fantastic walk.

-This is a really uncommercial beach, there are no attractions whatsoever anywhere near the sand which for some of you is just what you want.
+This is a really uncommercial beach, very much like Thornham beach, and there are no attractions anywhere near the sand which for some of you is just what you want.
 The only refreshments available are from the little kiosk in the car park where you can purchase ice creams, tea or coffee and even grab a little dog treat as well.
 So it’s best to bring your picnic and chair and just enjoy your day with all your personal choice of little goodies!
 There is also a W.C. in the car park.

 For those lovers of golf, this beach sits on the edge of Hunstanton golf course, one of the top 100 golf courses in Britain and Ireland.
 So you have wonderful scenery, making it an extremely attractive golf course to play on, and some of it passes by this lovely unspoilt beach.